 - Cover garbage cans and empty them, and disinfect them on a periodic basis

 - Prevent water leakages (for instance under the kitchen sink or from toilet hoses)

 - Make your own roaches killer dish (3 parts of boric acid and 1 part of sugar makes an effective recipe for killing them.
 Roaches are attracted to sugar but boric acid will be fatal for them)

 How to get rid of them permanently?

 Cockroaches because of their high persistence levels may sometime become very annoying and disrupt day to day routine.
-When their population becomes significantly high, it becomes necessary to contract professional pest exterminators.
+When their population becomes significantly high, it becomes necessary to contact professional pest exterminators.
 Exterminators adopt measures based on the situation at hand.
-Some procedures adopted by professional exterminators for countering outgrown cockroach settlements are as follow:
+Some procedures adopted by professional exterminators for countering outgrown cockroach settlements are as follows:

 - Killing bait